 2) Get Rid of Their Food Source and Shelters

 Making sure that your house is clean is generally a good way to decrease the number of pests in your home.
-In the case of spiders, not only will a clean home provide fewer places for the spiders to hide, but it will also make it less likely that small insects will be around for the spiders to eat.
-Without a reliable food source, and with fewer hiding spots, it will be harder for spiders to stay.
+In the case of spiders, not only will a clean home provide fewer places for them to hide, but it will also make it less likely that small insects will be around for them to eat.
+Without a reliable food source, and with fewer hiding spots, it will be harder for them to stay.

 Some web-building spiders tend to make their home high up in the corners of the ceiling.
 Take a look around, often these webs can be sucked up in a vacuum cleaner or at least knocked down with an extending duster.

 3) Spiders Like Basements So Pay Special Attention To This Area

 Your basement is the perfect hiding place for the most common house spiders.

 They would much rather live outside in an ideal environment.
 But, in most circumstances, they find their way to your basement in search of food and shelter.
 They like cool, dark areas, and feel most at home in places that contain dust and clutter, where they can easily take shelter from predators.
 They are also attracted to living conditions that contain moisture, like water heaters, windows, and drains, so don’t be surprised if you see webs around openings.
 Insects are also fond of basements — offering spiders an abundant food supply.